louis-young/markdown-blog/posts/how-to-build-article-progress-indicator-react.md

   link: "https://www.louisyoung.co.uk"
 ---

-Today we are going to build an article progress indicator, also known as a reading position indicator.
+Today, we're going to build an article progress indicator, also known as a reading position indicator.
 These can be useful to allow readers to easily visualise the length of an article, and see their reading progress (more on this later).

 ## What is an article progress indicator?